 Then there are those whose parents never had more than a sip of wine during Communion.
 Alcohol never crossed the threshold of the home and even NyQuil was a commodity.
 Still, you see people with parents who become addicts and alcoholics.
 When they finally leave the home they grew up in, they swing the opposite direction and quickly develop a substance abuse problem.

-Why do some people become dependent upon drugs and alcohol while other do not?
+Why do some people become dependent upon drugs and alcohol while others do not?
 Is there one specific reason some become addicts and alcoholics?
 Can researchers pin addiction down to an exact moment in time?

 What Causes Someone to Become a Drug Addict or Alcoholic?